The Bella Coola Heli Sports Legacy Fund

 Funding decisions and priorities are determined by an independent committee comprising key community members and members of the management team at Bella Coola Heli Sports.

 The BCHS Legacy Fund is committed to building a sustainable future.
-To achieve that goal we will be seeking applications for funding that resonate with our vision in the future.
-Specifically, we will prioritize projects that align with the aforementioned pillars of conservation, community, and climate.
-These pillars guide our mission and represent our dedication to preserving our natural environment, supporting our local community, and addressing the challenges posed by climate change.
-We encourage applicants to share their feedback on our current initiatives and to start thinking about new ideas that reflect the principles outlined above.
+To achieve that goal we are seeking applications for funding that resonate with our vision.
+Specifically, we prioritize projects that align with the aforementioned pillars of conservation, community, and climate.

 The Central Coast of British Columbia and the Chilcotin Plateau are very dear to our hearts.
 The region is situated far from the bustling hubs of human activity and is renowned for its remarkable geography and ecological wonders.
 Nevertheless, there are many threats to its ongoing health and biodiversity.
 Forest fires, drought, and a warming climate are altering the region’s character and placing stress on its ecosystems.